prithvivasireddy/HennesMuaritz_recc_app_tensorBuild/README.md

-a more advanced Recc-engine framework via the conventional Tensor Build
+`A more advanced Recc-engine framework via the conventional Tensor Build

 Please open slit app on your pc -- https://prithvivasireddy-recc-app-streamlit-app-awjlwd.streamlit.app